 Gameplay is largely unchanged from the previous installments, although the overworld and in-game levels are more detailed and feature more elevators and key hunts.
 Keen is still armed with his ray gun, which is the only way to kill (most) enemies.
 He keeps his pogo stick as well, which can be used to reach higher platforms and will also crush certain enemies if you jump on top of them.

-The platforming itself is still much less forgiving than a typical console platformer - the player is often required to jump on ledges that are no wider than Commander Keen himself, and many of the flying enemies follow patterns that are extremely difficult to intercept with your ray gun, which can only fire horizontally.
+The platforming itself is still much less forgiving than a typical console platformer - the player is often required to jump on ledges that are no wider than Commander Keen himself, and many of the flying enemies follow patterns that are extremely difficult to intercept with your ray gun.

 Several of the levels are hidden at first glance on the overworld - the mirage level (visible on the above screenshot) appears and disappears at random intervals and can only be entered when it pops into view.